huggingface/diffusers/docs/source/en/training/dreambooth.md

 ## LoRA

 LoRA is a training technique for significantly reducing the number of trainable parameters.
 As a result, training is faster and it is easier to store the resulting weights because they are a lot smaller (~100MBs).
-Use the train_dreambooth_lora.py script to train with LoRA.
+Use the [train_dreambooth_lora.py](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/train_dreambooth_lora.py) script to train with LoRA.

-We’ll discuss LoRA in more detail in the [LoRA training](lora) guide.
+The LoRA training script is discussed in more detail in the [LoRA training](lora) guide.

 ## Stable Diffusion XL

 Stable Diffusion XL (SDXL) is a powerful text-to-image model that generates high-resolution images, and it adds a second text-encoder to its architecture.
-Use the train_dreambooth_lora_sdxl.py script to train a SDXL model with LoRA.
+Use the [train_dreambooth_lora_sdxl.py](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/train_dreambooth_lora_sdxl.py) script to train a SDXL model with LoRA.

-We’ll discuss training SDXL in more detail in the [SDXL training](sdxl) guide.
+The SDXL training script is discussed in more detail in the [SDXL training](sdxl) guide.

 ## Next steps

 Congratulations on training your DreamBooth model!
-To learn more about how to use your new model, the following guides may be helpful:
+To learn more about how to use your new model, the following guide may be helpful:

 - Learn how to [load a DreamBooth](../using-diffusers/loading_adapters) model for inference if you trained your model with LoRA.